Dr. Ramesh's Biography

-At CSU Northridge, Ramesh has forged a strong relationship between the college and the professional engineering community through innovative programs such as Tech Fest, and the annual Senior Design Project Showcase.
+As the Dean at CSU Northridge, Ramesh has forged a strong relationship between the college and the professional engineering community through innovative programs such as Tech Fest, and the annual Senior Design Project Showcase.
 His efforts have strengthened the pipeline and helped students explore their career options while encouraging academic excellence.
-Since 2011 the college has recruited 20 new faculty members and has active interdisciplinary centers in Energy Research, Entrepreneurship and Innovation.
+Since 2011 the college has recruited 35 new faculty members and has active interdisciplinary centers in Energy Research, Entrepreneurship and Innovation.
 He has helped build a robust industry advisory board at the college level and active industry liaison councils at the program level.
 This has led to several productive partnerships benefiting students and faculty.